econ-ark/TITLARK/Assignments/PerfectForesightCRRA-Impatience.md

 1. `cd TITLARK/notebooks`
 1. Make a copy of the notebook to put your solutions in:
    * `cp PerfForesightCRRA-Impatience-Problems.ipynb PerfForesightCRRA-Impatience-Problems-And-Solutions.ipynb`
+1. From the command line,
-1. Launch a `jupyter notebook` and read through the notebook
+   * launch a `jupyter notebook`
+   * read through your `-And-Solutions` copy of the notebook
-1. After any code cell containing `# PROBLEM`:
+   * after any code cell containing `# PROBLEM`:
 	  * You should create a code cell that begins with the text `# SOLUTION`
       * These should contain your code for answering the corresponding question

-Given the short notice, I don't expect everyone to finish the assignment by the time class starts.
-But I would like everyone to get as far as they can, at least to the point of having cloned the `TITLARK` repo